The Story

 Betty Bennett founded Apogee Electronics in 1985, establishing the company as a pioneer in digital audio conversion and recording technology.
 Under her leadership for over 40 years, Apogee earned multiple TEC Awards and became known worldwide for products used in the world's top studios.

-Bob Clearmountain receiving Music Producers Guild Icon Award 2023 — Berkeley Street Studios co-founder
+Bob Clearmountain receiving Music Producers Guild Icon Award 2023 — Clearmountain's Berkeley Street Studios co-founder

 Bob Clearmountain

 Described by Sound on Sound as having "his name on more hit records than anyone else in the history of popular music," Bob Clearmountain is credited with establishing the role of mixing engineer as we know it today.
-Working from Studio M — his personal Mix This! studio at Berkeley Street — Bob has mixed for the Rock and Roll Hall of Fame, Fire Aid, the Taylor Hawkins Tribute Concert, and the Grammy Award-winning Bryan Ferry Atmos record.
+Working from Studio M — his personal Mix This! studio at Berkeley Street — Bob has mixed for the Rock and Roll Hall of Fame, Fire Aid, and the Taylor Hawkins Tribute Concert.
+He also mixed the award-winning Bryan Ferry Atmos record from this room.

-His eight Grammy Awards, two Emmy Awards, TEC Les Paul Award (1991), TEC Lifetime Achievement Award (1992), Music Producers Guild Icon Award (2023), and honorary doctorate from Berklee NYC (2025) represent decades of sustained excellence at the very top of the craft.
+His two Emmy Awards, TEC Les Paul Award (1991), TEC Lifetime Achievement Award (1992), Music Producers Guild Icon Award (2023), and honorary doctorate from Berklee NYC (2025) represent decades of sustained excellence at the very top of the craft.

-Engineer at Studio M Mix This! console — Berkeley Street Studios Santa Monica
+Bob Clearmountain at the Mix This! console — Studio M Berkeley Street Studios Santa Monica

 Be Part of the Legacy